-There are several ways that a therapist can use to help you improve your sleep.
-Therapists often know the background to why certain items are listed on sleep hygiene lists and help you figure out how to use them to get you a better sleeping pattern.
-Some of the things listed on sleep hygiene lists are not practical for certain living situations (i.e., having your bedroom only for sleeping when you are living in a tiny studio or 1-bedroom apartment) and a counsellor can help you figure out what matters.
+There are several ways that counselling help you improve your sleep.
+Therapists often know the background to why certain items are listed on sleep hygiene lists and help you figure out how to use them to get you a better sleeping routine.
+Some of the things listed on sleep hygiene lists may not be practical for certain living situations (i.e., having your bedroom only for sleeping when you are living in a tiny studio or 1-bedroom apartment), but a counsellor can help you figure out what matters.

-Use Cognitive Behaviour Therapy for Insomnia (CBT-I) to help with thoughts, emotions, and beliefs interfering with sleep.
-This involves working with your beliefs, thoughts, and emotions to increase your sleep and help to remove mental barriers to sleep.
-CBT-I is an evidence-based approach to insomnia that helps improve sleep for 70-80% of people with insomnia that have tried it.
+Counselling can help improve sleep by using Cognitive Behaviour Therapy for Insomnia (CBT-I) to help with thoughts, emotions, and beliefs interfering with sleep.
+This involves working with your beliefs, thoughts, and emotions to increase your sleep and help remove mental barriers to sleep.
+CBT-I is an evidence-based approach to insomnia that helps improve sleep for 70-80% of people with insomnia who have tried it.

-A counsellor can help with problem-solving around what affects your sleep with consideration of your personality, mental health challenges, your nervous system, living situation, work/life balance, and so on.
+A counsellor can help improve your sleep by problem-solving what affects it, considering your personality, mental health challenges, nervous system, living situation, work/life balance, and so on.

 - What matters to you as an individual?